-- Teachers with concerns about a child in their class will fill in a Record of Concern form, which is shared with the SENCO and monitored.
-The teacher will ensure that the curriculum is sufficiently differentiated for the pupil.
-Once this has been established, the school then monitors the child's progress within this.
+Teachers with concerns about a child in their class will discuss their concerns with SENDco, if necessary, fill in a Record of Concern.
+A period of monitoring will follow.
+The teacher will ensure that the curriculum is sufficiently adapted for the pupil.

 Adequate progress is determined through consultation with staff working directly with the child, parents and, where appropriate, the child themselves.
 The school also uses a range of assessments to gather evidence to determine the child's progress.
 These include:

 - Foundation Stage Profile

 - Observation and monitoring

 - Language Link screening in Reception class

 - Year 1 Phonics Assessment

 - Reading and spelling age assessments for children from Year 2 to Year 6 whose progress is giving cause for concern

-- End of key stage SATs and Teacher Assessments in Years 3, 4 and 5
+- End of key stage SATs and GL assessments

-Assessing and Reviewing Progress of Pupils with SEND
+- No More Marking

+- STAR reading test

+SEN Systems at Our Lady's

-- At OLS we use a system of Learning Ladders in Literacy and Numeracy which show the expected goals within each year group.
-This system helps to highlight where pupils are not making expected progress.
-Children are assessed regularly throughout the point.
-All children take summative assessments at the end of term.
-We also use arrange of assessment tools which give reading ages and spelling ages. - Each class has an Action Pack which holds information including Intervention Timetables, One Page Profiles for any child on the SEN register and Intervention groups. - Each child on the SEN register has an Individual Education Plan (IEP) which shows their targets, interventions and progress.
-This Graduated Approach of 'Assess, Plan, Do, Review' requires teaching staff to carefully record their observations of how effective interventions are and targets are updated regularly and where appropriate.
-The IEPs are discussed with parents and Class teacher, SENCO and support staff work closely together to maximise progress for each child. - All teachers record provision and interventions on Class Provision Maps using this assessment procedure.
-In order to ensure accurate assessments are made, teachers regularly moderate samples of pupils' work.
-Underachievement is identified as early as possible through teacher assessment and may be monitored through standardised tests.
-We also have a Whole School Provision map which shows all interventions and provision for children with SEND throughout the school. - We also work along professionals from the Speech and Language team, OT and teams from the Specialist Teaching Service.
-They often work with us to assess the children's needs, write targets (which are fed into IEP) and to monitor and evaluate progress.
+- Each child on the SEN register has a Learning Plan and Pupil Passport which are created using Provision Map software.
+This shows areas of strength and challenges, their targets, interventions and progress. - This Graduated Approach of 'Assess, Plan, Do, Review' requires teaching staff to carefully record their observations of how effective interventions are and targets are updated regularly and where appropriate. - The Learning Plans are shared and discussed with parents and class teacher, SENDco and support staff work closely together to maximise progress for each child. - We also work alongside professionals from the Speech and Language team, OT and teams from the Specialist Teaching Service.
+They often work with us to assess the children's needs, write targets (which are fed into Learning Plans) and to monitor and evaluate progress. - Each class has an Action Pack which holds information including Intervention Timetables, Pupil Passports and Learning Plans for any child on the SEN register.